elliotekj/www/content/docs/thea-in-depth.md

 This is where your configuration file(s) live.
 The only required file within this directory is `default.toml` which is where you'll define your page types and template globals (see example file below).

-You can optionally create a `development.toml` and/or `production.toml` file with environment-specific setting.
-For example, you might have a `base_url` global that should have a value of `http://127.0.0.1:8765` when you're developing locally but `https://elliotekj.com` in production.
+You can optionally create a `development.toml` and/or `production.toml` file with environment-specific settings that'll be applied on top of `default.toml`, overwriting any matching keys.
+For example, you can set a `base_url` key in `templates.globals` to have a value of `http://127.0.0.1:8765` during local development, and a value of `https://elliotekj.com` in production.
 Thea determines the environment via the `THEA_ENV` environment variable.
 If no value is found, Thea will assume it's in a development environment.
 Acceptable values are:

 * `THEA_ENV=development`
 * `THEA_ENV=production`